boltops-tools/lono/docs/_docs/tutorials/autoscaling/edit-template-lono.md

 We'll show you 2 approaches so you can get a sense, learn, and decide when you want to use one approach over the other.
 The 2 approaches:

 1. Compiling Different Templates with Lono
-2. Using Standard CloudFormation Logical Constructs
+2. Using Native CloudFormation Logical Constructs

 ### Compiling Different Templates Approach

 Compiling different templates is pretty straightforward with lono templates.
-The source code for these changes are in the lono-constructs branch of [lono-tutorial-autoscaling](https://github.com/tongueroo/lono-tutorial-autoscaling/blob/standard-constructs/app/templates/autoscaling.yml).
+The source code for these changes are in the lono-constructs branch of [lono-tutorial-autoscaling](https://github.com/tongueroo/lono-tutorial-autoscaling/blob/native-constructs/app/templates/autoscaling.yml).
 Let's take a look at the relevant [changes](https://github.com/tongueroo/lono-tutorial-autoscaling/compare/lono-constructs).

 We changed the `app/definitions/base.rb`: